Walking with María Lugones....

 ¡Qué bonita la coincidencia que no es azarosa!
 La relación íntima entre el abortar los mitos de un solo sentido y el romper espejos que nos muestran rotas, despedazadas.

-I do not know what to do about formal obituaries.
-They are not the first thing that comes to my mind when I find out about the death of a great thinker, especially one that I deeply admire and whose thought has been indispensable in my work.
-Obituaries about the famous are usually written in advance, something I always found disconcerting, as if the book of an important life needed those last public sentences to confirm greatness.
+I am not moved by formal obituaries.
+I do not read them when I find out about the death of a great thinker, especially one that I deeply admire and whose thought has been indispensable in my work.
+Obituaries about famous people are usually written in advance, something I have always found disconcerting, as if the book of an important life needed those last public sentences to confirm greatness.
 While obituaries honor accomplishments, they are also the stuff of formal papers and institutions—they constrain, narrow, categorize, and reduce, a type of soul-filing for the ages.

 María Lugones’s self and intellectual production, however, can never be reduced.
-They were “long and wide,” as she had thought of the notion of the self at one point in her theorizing about subjectivity.
+They were “long and wide,” as she had described selfhood at one point in her theorizing.
 In my mind, she always walked many steps ahead of so many philosophers, opening paths of complex thinking and being in relation to race, gender, sexuality, and class at the nexus of white and Latina/x feminisms, decolonial theory and socio-political spatiality.
-Not many others have been able to elucidate on the tangled, contorted paths of oppression and the tactical-strategies in order to oppose and transform such oppression in the way that María did.
+Not many others have been able to elucidate on the tangled, contorted paths of oppression and the tactical-strategies to oppose such oppression in the way that María did.

 María was a formidable, strong self, unafraid to say what many others would not to say.
 She recognized the value of anger and did not give into a politics of civility that serves to keep mouths closed and hands tied.
 She was also full of life and laughter and appreciation for the beauty of art, of theory, and of loving perception.
 As a streetwalker theorist, world-traveler, activist, educator, philosopher, she commanded respect, praise, love, fear, and admiration.
 July 14, 2020 marks her departure from this world, but given her strength of character and of mind, I see María continuing her pilgrimages in the so many thoughts, ideas, writings, and political praxes that her exceptional gifts of words and deeds have inspired.